dhis2/dhis2-docs-implementation/content/data-use/data-visualization.md

 - **Ordinal** - Categories with a meaningful order (e.g., disease status).
 These categories have a logical sequence.
   - For example, disease severity might be classified as mild, moderate, and severe, which has an inherent order.

-> **Note**:
+> **Note**
 >
->**Binary variables are a subtype of dichotomous variables**, assigned either a 0 or a 1 (e.g., Male (0) and Female (1)).
+> **Binary variables are a subtype of dichotomous variables**, assigned either a 0 or a 1 (e.g., Male (0) and Female (1)).
 They represent two categories, usually for simple yes/no, true/false conditions.
 Dichotomous variables can be discrete or continuous, similar to regular discrete and continuous variables.

 ![Variable categories](resources/images/dataviz_001.png)